 - Tomato paste / canned tomatoes - The base of the makhani sauce is, of course, tomatoes.
 I use a tablespoon of tomato paste for the concentrated tomato flavor, and canned crushed tomatoes.
 You can also use fresh tomatoes when they're in season.

-Suggested Kitchen Tools
+Recommended Kitchen Tools

-How to make Butter Chicken
+How to make Restaurant-Style Butter Chicken

-- Marinating and cooking the chicken
+- Marinating the chicken

 - Making the delicious makhani sauce that we all love!